 Picking the right-seed can be tricky since kenaf seed comes in hundreds of varieties.
 So how do you go about choosing the Right-Seed for you?
-Whether you know what you will do with your harvest or not, your choices will be one of the varieties types we have selected based on your latitude/location for optimal fiber and seed yields.
-See our online research results and seed catalog that will cover each of our tested and available varieties.
-If you know what you want and are ready to order your seed, go directly to your shopping cart.
+Knowing what you will do with your harvest, your choices will be one of the varieties types we have selected based on your latitude/location for optimal fiber and seed yields.
+See our online Kenaf Seed Catalog page that will cover each of our tested and available varieties.

 The right seed for you will be based on one of the following 3 types.
 These types are Ultra Early Maturing (60-70 days), Early to Medium Maturing (70-100 days) or Late Maturing (120 days).
 Although kenaf varieties can be grown for fiber and wood most anywhere, we feel it is important to be able to harvest your own seed from your own growing operation so you can plant additional acres each year until you reach your capacity.